Stochastic Volterra equations: failure of the time-homogeneous Markov property: Non-Markov property by reduction via a small-time CLT

 \section{Non-Markov property by reduction via a small-time CLT}

-In this section, we prove the failure of the Markov property for solutions of \eqref{eq:generalSVIE} with $\lambda = 0$ and general Hölder continuous coefficients.
-Our method is based on the small-time reduction to the Gaussian case provided by the small-time CLT for the finite-dimensional distributions given in \cite[Theorem 2.2]{FGW24}.
-Thus, inspired by \cite[Assumption 1.1 and Theorem 2.2]{FGW24}, let us introduce the following set of assumptions:
+In this section, we prove the failure of the Markov property for solutions of \eqref{eq:generalSVIE} with general, i.e.\ not necessarily affine, $g(\cdot ;x)$ and Hölder continuous coefficients $b$ and $\sigma$.
+Our method is based on the reduction to the Gaussian case through a small-time CLT.
+Motivated by \cite[Theorem 2.3]{FGW24}, let us introduce the following set of assumptions: